 The aims and objectives for this lesson are:

 Theme: Why did some women get the vote in 1918?

 Know: How did Emily Davison die?

 Understand: How has her death been interpreted?

 Evaluate: Was Emily Davison’s death a tragic accident or suicide?

 WILF: What Am I Looking For?

-Analyse: Make a judgement on which factor was the most important?
+Analyse: Make a judgement on whether her death was an accident or suicide?

 If you like this resource then why not check out my other resources on this topic in my TES shop.
 You can also follow 'The History Academy' on Twitter, Google Plus, YouTube and Facebook for the latest updates or even to get in touch and chat about how you have used this resource or to ask questions.
 We aim to produce cheap and affordable resources for either the price of a good cup of coffee or a happy meal so that you can spend more time doing the things that you want.